 Fact: Consumers exposed to display ads are, on average, 155% more likely to search for brand- and segment-specific terms.

 So what does all this tell us?
-PPC ads are effective, reach a wide audience, and generate a large return.
+PPC ads are effective, reach a wide audience, and generate a large return on investment (ROI).

-Which means if you haven’t been using PPC, it’s time to start.
+This means if you haven’t been using PPC campaigns, it’s time to start.

 PPC isn’t a one-size fits all feature.

 Which is a good thing.
-Different kinds of campaigns are meant to accomplish different things, but to make sure you make the best decision for your company, it’s important to study the differences between different ad types.
+Different kinds of PPC campaigns are meant to accomplish different things.
+However, to ensure you make the best decision for your company, it’s important to study the differences between various ad types.

 For example, with Google ads you have the option of Search ads or Display ads.

 Search ads show up directly in the SERPs (search engine result pages) when someone types a search query into Google.
-These are targeted directly at people searching for something related to your product, and work best for bottom of the sales funnel.
+These are targeted directly at people looking for something related to your product and work best for the bottom of the sales funnel.

 And that doesn’t even cover things like social ads.

-How to avoid it: Familiarize yourself with the different ad types and which align best with your goals.
-Also, be sure to segment your audience.
-Often, you will use multiple ad types to target different groups within your audience.
+How to avoid it: Familiarize yourself with the different ad types and which best align with your business goals.

-I preach this all the time: good marketing starts with a solid PPC strategy.
+I preach this all the time: good marketing starts with a solid PPC campaign strategy.

-Before you start planning keywords, bid amounts, and creatives, you must have a clear idea of what you’re trying to accomplish.
+Before you start planning keywords, bid amounts, and creative content, you must have a clear idea of what you’re trying to accomplish.

 How to avoid it: Do your homework.
 Really evaluate your business and what you need to achieve with these ads.
-Start with one.
+Start with one PPC campaign.

 The ability to zone into individual audiences is one of the greatest assets of PPC campaigns.